LazyTree/GoLah/README.md

 # GoLah
-UWP learning project based on LTA next bus information
+UWP learning project using LTA’s datasets and APIs.